zopefoundation/grokcore.viewlet/README.rst

        viewlet.require('agent.secret')

    secretdata = viewlet.PageTemplate("""
      <p>Nothing to see here.</p>
    """)

-The way templates are binded to components works exactly the way than in `grokcore.view`_, for more information refer to its documentation.
+The way templates are bound to components works exactly the way as in `grokcore.view`_, for more information refer to its documentation.